-Although stockholder approval of our audit committee's selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2014 is not required, we believe that it is advisable to give stockholders an opportunity to ratify this selection.
-If this proposal is not approved at the annual meeting, our audit committee will reconsider its selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2014.
+Although stockholder ratification of our audit committee's selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2017 is not required, we believe that it is advisable to give stockholders an opportunity to ratify this selection.
+If this proposal is not approved at the Annual Meeting, our audit committee will reconsider its selection of Ernst & Young LLP as our independent registered public accounting firm for the year ending December 31, 2017.